devonnuri/linear-harmony/linear_ko.typ

 213. 재키 맥린
 #align(center)[#image("figures/fig_264.jpg", width: 56%)]

-Stitt begins with an ascending arpeggio, moves down with a C.E.S.H., and then plays the simple 제3윤곽 in the second measure.
+Stitt begins with an ascending arpeggio, moves down with a C.E.S.H., and then plays the simple Outline No.3 in the second measure.
 The change of direction, chromaticism, and resulting accents make this example stimulating.

 214. 소니 스팃
 #align(center)[#image("figures/fig_265.jpg", width: 59%)]

 == 제3윤곽과 C.E.S.H.

-제3윤곽 seems to lend itself to the C.E.S.H. more than the other outlines, the chromatic motion often suggesting a compound melody.
-The following are several examples of the C.E.S.H. based on 제3윤곽.
+Outline No.3 seems to lend itself to the C.E.S.H. more than the other outlines, the chromatic motion often suggesting a compound melody.
+The following are several examples of the C.E.S.H. based on Outline No.3.
 Some use the C.E.S.H. to delay the resolution of the V7 chord; some manage to use the C.E.S.H. and arrive at the V7 on time.
 Several (ex.215, 216, 217, 218, 219, 221) use the fifth of the ii chord below as a pivot note to give the line more of a sawtooth shape.
 The range of rhythmic variety in these passages illustrate how much rhythm has to do with personalizing the basic outlines or any musical idea.

 215. 캐넌볼 애덜리
 #align(center)[#image("figures/fig_266.jpg", width: 50%)]